3b1b/manim/docs/source/installation/linux.rst

    sudo pacman -S texlive-most

-If you don't have python3-pip installed, install it:
+If you don't have python-pip installed, install it:

 .. code-block:: bash